Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Getting-started/Monitoring-and-Alerting.md

 ### Resource Metrics

-Resource Metric alerts are deployed in the same resource group as the created Azure resource.
-For example, a resource metric alert for Express Route will be created in the same resource group containing the Express Route Gateway.
-This is done because these alert types are related to the specific resource id, therefore it makes sense to link the alert to the resource in the same resource group.
+Resource Metric alerts are deployed within the same resource group as the associated Azure resource.
+For instance, a resource metric alert for Express Route will be created in the resource group that contains the Express Route Gateway.
+This approach is logical because these alert types are tied to the specific resource ID, making it sensible to link the alert to the resource within the same resource group.

 ### Log Alerts

 Log alerts are scoped at the subscription level.
-For the policies to remediate and deploy, the data which the alert queries for needs to exist in the Log Analytics table.
-For the virtual machine log alerts the VM insights solution needs to be enabled on the VMs that are targeted.
+For policies to remediate and deploy, the data queried by the alert must exist in the Log Analytics table.
+For virtual machine log alerts, the VM insights solution needs to be enabled on the targeted VMs.
 Only the performance collection of the VM insights solution is required for the current alerts to deploy.
 To enable VM Insights, you need to install the Azure Monitor Agent and optionally the Dependency agent on your supported machines.
-You can use different methods to install the agents, such as the Azure portal, Azure Policy, Azure Resource Manager templates, PowerShell, or manual install.
+Various methods can be used to install the agents, such as the Azure portal, Azure Policy, Azure Resource Manager templates, PowerShell, or manual installation.
 For more details, please refer to the links below:

 - [Enable VM Insights overview](https://learn.microsoft.com/en-us/azure/azure-monitor/vm/vminsights-enable-overview)
 - [Enable VM insights by using Azure Policy](https://learn.microsoft.com/en-us/azure/azure-monitor/vm/vminsights-enable-policy)